-- 6. Administrative Costs: Four components make up the 7.3%7 increase to administrative charges, which increases the premiums by 0.4% (federal fees are elaborated further in section 7): - Administrative Trend (2.4%): The proposed administrative costs were developed by trending forward the actual administrative costs for the year ending October 2015.
-The assumed trend reflects the Company's assumption that wages and benefits will increase at 3.0%, while other operating costs and membership are expected to remain at current levels. - Year over Year Change in Administrative Costs (3.1%): The Company indicated that the overall administrative charges were higher than the projected charges in the previous filing.
-The fee for the Vermont Collaborative Care (VCC) program was listed as a separate line item in the previous filing.
-However, in this filing, the VCC fee was included in the base administrative charge which resulted in a 2.4% increase to the base administrative charge.
-The remaining increase in
+- 6. Administrative Costs: Three components make up the 25.0%7 increase to administrative charges, which increases the premiums by 1.5% (federal fees are elaborated further in section 7): - Administrative Trend (2.4%): The proposed administrative costs were developed by trending forward the actual administrative costs for the year ending October 2016.
+The assumed trend reflects the Company's assumption that wages and benefits will increase at 3.0%, while other operating costs and membership are expected to remain at current levels. - Increase in Total TVHP Membership (-0.4%): In 2018, TVHP is projecting an increase in overall membership.
+Fixed expenses will be distributed among a larger pool of members, which results in a decrease in the total PMPM administrative charges.

-$^{^{5}}$ The annual specialty trend calculation is: (\$40,514,020 / \$28,041,614) ^ (12 / 27) - 1 administrative expenses year over year includes significant upgrades to the Company's cybersecurity protocols as well as business technology projects to maintain and enhance their operating systems.
+$^{^{5}}$ The annual specialty trend calculation is: (\$43,810,053 / \$29,473,842) ^ (12 / 27) - 1